Norway

 Motherhood prevalence (TMR)

-The total maternal rate (TMR) reached 63.6% in 2024, marking a slight increase of 0.8 percentage points from 2023.
-Over the five years leading to 2024, the TMR has shown a downward trend, averaging 64.0%.
-This figure is notably lower than the 83.2% average observed during the 1970s, reflecting a decrease of approximately 19.6 percentage points.
-On the global stage, Norway holds the 19th position out of 38 countries, while within Europe, it ranks 18th out of 31.
+The total maternal rate (TMR) in 2024 stands at 63.6%, showing a slight increase of 0.8 percentage points from 2023.
+Over the latest five-year period from 2020 to 2024, the TMR has been on a downward trend, averaging 64.0%.
+This figure remains significantly below the 1970s average of 83.2%, lower by approximately 19.6 percentage points.
+On the global scale, Norway is positioned 19th out of 38 countries, while its ranking within Europe is 18th among 31 nations.

 | Year | TMR | Year | TMR |